damolinx/vscode-bookmarks/README.md

 ## Bookmark

-A _bookmark_ is a reference to a document that is saved in the context of the current workspace (`Workspace`), or independent from it (`Global`).
-Absolute `URI`s are used as location descriptors, so any file system supported by VS Code can be bookmarked.
-The UI, however, will adjust how bookmarks are displayed, e.g., calculating a relative path based on the current workspace.
+A _bookmark_ is a reference to a specific location within a document.
+Bookmarks are grouped as `Workspace` (tied to the current workspace) or `Global` (independent of any workspace).
+They use absolute URIs to describe their locations, ensuring compatibility with any file system supported by VS Code.
+The UI dynamically adjusts how bookmarks are displayed, such as showing relative paths when applicable to the current workspace.

-A bookmark's identity is tied to its URL, which always includes a one-based line number fragment (e.g., `file://workspace/file.rb#L1`).
+A bookmark's identity is tied to its URL, which normally includes a one-based line number fragment (e.g., `file://workspace/file.rb#L1`).

 ## Bookmark Folders